infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 ### Recognition & Capture

 In the TV show, [Manhunt: Unabomber][1], FBI special agent James R. Fitzgerald, has to convince David Kaczynski to turn his brother in.
 Agent Fitzgerald also has to convince his superiors to publish the manifesto.
-Lastly he does much of the linguistic work comparing the Unabomber’s letters to those of Ted Kaczynski, which is a major focus of the search warrant.
+Lastly, he does much of the linguistic work comparing the Unabomber’s letters to those of Ted Kaczynski, which is a major focus of the search warrant.

 <img class="full-width" src="/img/based-on-true-events.png">

 In reality, things were pretty different.
 The first person to strongly suspect that Ted was the Unabomber was Linda Patrik, David Kaczynski’s wife.

-Linda never met Ted, she knew him only from the letters he wrote and from David’s stories.
-But she began to suspect that Ted might be the Unabomber in the summer of 1995, when the FBI began to release information to the public, in response to the flurry of letter sent by the Unabomber.
+Linda never met Ted.
+She knew him only from the letters he wrote and from David’s stories.
+But she began to suspect that Ted might be the Unabomber in the summer of 1995, when the FBI began to release information to the public.
 This was before the manifesto was published in September of 1995.

 In [an article published on the Union College website][10], she says that when she read the manifesto, “I knew as soon as I saw it that it was Ted who had written it.”
 David, however, was not yet convinced.

 After reading the manifesto, David started looking at letters Ted had written.
 In one, the phrase “cool-headed logician” appears.
 This phase also appears in the manifesto.
 Additionally, he found a letter written in approximately 1971 that had substantially the same anti-technology message as the manifesto.
 Together, they spent about a month comparing Ted’s letter to the manifesto.
 David was distraught.
 To say nothing might endanger innocent lives.
 But if he told the authorities about his concerns, he was afraid Ted would be killed either during his arrest or by the government seeking the death penalty.

-They contacted a Susan Swanson, a close childhood friend of Linda’s, who now worked as a private investigator.
+They contacted Susan Swanson, a close childhood friend of Linda’s, who now worked as a private investigator.
 Without mentioning the Unabomber, they asked her how to analyze someone’s writing.
 Susan put them in touch with Clint Van Zandt, a retired FBI agent and criminal profiler who specialized in document comparisons.

 They gave Van Zandt the 1971 letter and the manifesto.
 He concluded that there was a 40 to 60% chance that the same person had written both.
 They had agreed that anything over 25% would be enough to convince them.
 They contacted the FBI thru a lawyer and shared their belief that Ted Kaczynski was the Unabomber.